SamTrans/gtfs-qa/README.md

 ## Quick start

-[Binder](https://mybinder.org) is an convenient tool that runs code notebooks live from anywhere.
+[Binder](https://mybinder.org) is an convenient tool for running notebooks from anywhere.

 Click here to launch this repo: